Contact Us for a Free Consultation (213) 542-0979

 • counterfeiting bank documents.

-Bank fraud is defined 18 U.S.C. § 1344, meaning it will usually be investigated by federal law enforcement agencies and prosecuted as a federal crime.
+Bank fraud is defined by 18 U.S.C. § 1344, meaning it is usually investigated by federal law enforcement agencies and prosecuted as a federal crime.

-This federal statute states that anyone who “knowingly executes a scheme in order to defraud a financial institution to obtain money or property using fraudulent representations,” will face imprisonment and fines.
+This federal statute states that anyone who “knowingly executes a scheme to defraud a financial institution to obtain money or property using fraudulent representations” will face imprisonment and fines.

 The penalties for a federal bank fraud conviction are severe.
-You could be sentenced up to 30 years in federal prison, fined up to $1,000,000, or both.
+You could be sentenced to up to 30 years in federal prison, fined $1,000,000, or both.
 Further, you will probably be ordered to pay restitution to the bank for the financial damages.

 For more information, our Los Angeles criminal defense lawyers are providing a review below.